Everything you need to know about adding tables to WordPress

 Limitations of basic WordPress table plugins

-Posts Table Pro is an innovative improvement to WordPress create tables plugins.
+Posts Table Pro is an innovative improvement to WordPress tables plugins.
 It is the best table plugin because it lets you dynamically use information already on your WordPress site.
 This could be posts, pages, products (from any e-commerce plugin), documents, upcoming events (from any events plugin), portfolio items, and literally anything else.

 Posts Table Pro also comes with formatting options that enable you to customize and edit table background color, font, spacing, and design.
 You can even create comparison tables and pricing tables or display a league table!